al1sant0s/tsto2rgb/README.md

 <img width="730" height="431" alt="image" src="https://github.com/user-attachments/assets/3e85b02c-2707-4004-96b8-b9377a51001a" />

 In this example I'm saving the new created assets into the directory of a custom DLC called _4_70_NewHorizons_.
 To actually see those assets in game it's necessary to pack them as DLC and modify the gamescripts to load them.
 The way to do this is way beyond the scope of this guide so it will not be shown.
-The focus here is to produce the assets and how to use the tsto2rgb to modify the way they look in game.
+The focus here is to produce the assets and how to use tsto2rgb to modify the way they look in game.

 With that said, here are the new files that were made for the Simpsons house:

 <img width="815" height="298" alt="image" src="https://github.com/user-attachments/assets/c1927350-e56d-4bc1-a5de-0979f4e40df9" />

 The image data is located in the rgb and bsv3 files.
-The 3rd file called simpsonshouse.xml is where you will configure your buildings characteristics.
-The default configuration of this file and for any new building you create a bsv3 asset for will looks like this
+The third file called simpsonshouse.xml is where you will configure your buildings characteristics.
+The default configuration of this file and for any new building you create a bsv3 asset for will look like this

 ```
 <Building x="5" z="5" height="3.5" locX="1" locY="5" transImageX="0.0" transImageY="0.0" offsetX="0" offsetZ="0" depth="4" alpha="255" />